 Question: are the standards for WASC different than ACCJC?
 Response: not by much.
 The concern was the attitude of ACCJC in not being transparent in their methods, and having a negative probing attitude.

-Comment: it seems that the tone of this is heavy on the institutional research, and it puts a lot of pressure on them to pull through.
+Comment: it seems that the tone of the QFE is heavy on the institutional research, and it puts a lot of pressure on them to pull through.
 Response: it does set the agenda on institutional research for the next several years, and we’re okay with that.
 This essay reflects a concern that this has been historically an area of weakness.

 Action Plan 1